tedaddy/Godfather/README.md

 ### Additional info
 ###### release version 1.0
 - The 11th grade now is not working.
-- Instruction you can find in `product` folder
+- `instruction.png` will help you to add new variants

 ### Developer
 [Sergei Ring](https://www.instagram.com/illegal.bamboo/ "`Sergei Ring`")